-I think Meagan can attest that silliness is my specialty.
+I think my partner can attest that silliness is my specialty.
 I try my best to keep our non-work and school time together as fun as possible.
 Just last weekend we went old school and made a cootie catcher to help us choose what horror movies to watch.

 Surprise Each Other

 To me, the best part of being in a relationship is the little moments you get to share together!
 Doing small acts of kindness and looking out for your partner is one of the best things a hopeless romantic can do.

 I’m a sucker for surprises.
 Something like a sweet letter or their favourite snack will easily make your partner smile!
 You can even keep a couple of your cheap date ideas off the list and take your partner to a surprise location.